 Years ago, I lived across the street from Gregory’s home on the Celian Hill in Rome.
 On my way to school, I would peek through the doors of the library of Pope Agapitus, a relative of Gregory’s, where archeologists were at work learning about what was once the largest Christian library in Rome.
 Barbarian tribes later plundered the place on one of their regular sweeps through the city.

 They were bad times.
 Gregory was called from his monastery, not just to be pope, but to lead a city under siege.
 He was never healthy and never had much support.
 Most of Rome’s leading families moved to safer parts; the imperial government relocated in Milan.
-The burden of the city and the church fell mostly on him.
+The burden of the city and the church fell on him.

-Called to a position he didn’t want, Gregory drew wisdom and strength from the scriptures, especially from figures like Job and Paul the Apostle, who taught him that riches are found in the weakness of “earthen vessels”.
+Called to a position he didn’t want, Gregory drew wisdom and strength from the scriptures, especially figures like Job and Paul the Apostle, who taught him that riches are found in the weakness of “earthen vessels”.